A-Foliations of codimension two on compact simply-connected manifolds: Main results

 In the codimension one case, the same result holds.
 Namely, Galaz-Garc\'{i}a and Radeschi in \cite{Galaz-Garcia2015} give a classification up to foliated diffeomorphism of all compact, simply-connected manifolds with a codimension one $A$-foliations.
 They show that these foliations are homogeneous.

+They also point out that the lack of examples of $A$-foliations with exotic tori as leaves on simply-connected manifolds, and ask the following question: \begin{question} Does there exist a non-trivial example of a singular Riemannian foliation whose leaves are exotic tori? \end{question} In this context, Theorem~\ref{T: Codimn 2 A foliation is diffeo to homogeneous fol} gives an answer in the negative to this question in the case that the foliation has codimension two.

+A possible approach to solve this question in the positive follows from the results in \cite{Galaz-Garcia2015}: we may consider a fiber bundle with fiber an exotic torus, over a manifold with sufficiently large second homotopy group.
+This approach was pursued by Farrell and Wu in \cite{FarrellWu2018} considering as base spaces $4$-dimensional simply-connected manifolds with large second homotopy groups, but they only managed to produce manifolds with finite fundamental group.
+Moreover, the authors comment that they do not know of any smooth fiber bundle such that the fiber is an exotic torus and the total space and base space are smooth simply-connected manifolds.
+So at the present there is no clear way to decide this question in general.

 To prove Theorem~\ref{T: Codimn 2 A foliation is diffeo to homogeneous fol} we extend results of the theory of transformation groups to the setting of singular Riemannian foliations.
-We will focus on the general problem of comparing two different manifolds, each one endowed with a singular Riemannian foliation, via the leaf space, which is the topological space obtained as a quotient of the foliated manifold by the equivalence relation given by the foliation.
-A technique for classifying compact manifolds up to homeomorphism, admitting a smooth effective compact Lie group action, is to compare their orbit spaces (see for example \cite{Orlik1970}, \cite{Kim1974},\cite{Fintushel77}, \cite{Oh1983}).
+We focus on the general problem of comparing two different manifolds, each one endowed with a singular Riemannian foliation, via the leaf space, which is the topological space obtained as a quotient of the foliated manifold by the equivalence relation given by the foliation.
+A technique for classifying compact manifolds admitting a smooth effective compact Lie group action, up to homeomorphism is to compare their orbit spaces (see for example \cite{Orlik1970}, \cite{Kim1974},\cite{Fintushel77}, \cite{Oh1983},\cite{Grove2012}).
 We apply the same idea to smooth manifolds admitting a singular Riemannian foliation.